Tinnitus - Ringing in Ears

 At times when hearing loss is occurring, Beltone hearing professionals can recommend a digital hearing aid to boost “real” sounds to keep your brain busy processing actual noises around you.
 Some other devices are also available that can help mask the symptoms by creating sounds that let your ear focus on external noises.
 Beltone offers some of the latest tinnitus treatment options, offering special devices and computer apps designed specifically to treat the condition, including:

-- The Tinnitus Breaker™ technology that produces low-volume white noise to mask tinnitus and make symptoms less noticeable.
+- The Tinnitus Breaker™ technology that produces low-volume white noise to mask the condition and make symptoms less noticeable.

 - The Beltone Tinnitus Calmer app, which uses a combination of sound therapy and relaxation techniques to help patients learn to cope with their symptoms so distraction and anxiety are reduced.
 The app is available through the iTunes store and Google Play.